-- 99. The TER is the CO2 emission rate of the 2021 Notional building reported in kg.CO2e per square metre of the building's total floor area.
-Similarly, the TPER is the primary energy rate of the Notional building reported in kWhpe/m2. - 100.
+- 100. The TER is the CO2 emission rate of the 2022 Notional building reported in kg.CO{2e} per square metre of the building's total floor area.
+Similarly, the TDER is the delivered energy rate of the Notional building reported in kWh/m2. - 101.
+Standard 6.1 only requires the calculation of an emission target where a new building is heated or cooled, in whole or in part, by a direct emissions heating system.
+Where such a system is not present, only the delivered energy target must be met.
+Calculated emissions are still reported for the Actual building. - 102.
 The following approach is applied when calculating the two target rates for the Notional building.
-Noting that this has the effect of excluding any predicted export component of on-site generation from both the emissions and the PE calculation. - a.
+Noting that this has the effect of excluding any predicted export component of on-site generation from both the emissions and the delivered energy calculation.

+- a.
 Calculate the total monthly demands for energy from all regulated sources within the calculation which consume electricity. - b.
-The calculated monthly total for equipment load within SBEM is assigned to represent 'plug-in' electrical load. - c.
-Calculate the monthly totals for on-site generation from assignment of PV to the notional building.
+The calculated monthly total for 'equipment load' within SBEM is assigned to represent 'plug-in' electrical load. - c.
+Calculate the monthly totals for on-site generation from assignment of PV to the Notional building. - d.

-- d.
 Determine total 'useful generation', which is the lesser of (a+b) or c. - e.
-Calculate monthly emissions and PE for electrical demand (a) only, applying the factors from Table 19b. - f.
-Calculate monthly emissions and PE for useful electrical generation only (d), applying the relevant factors for PV (Table 19c).
+Calculate monthly emissions for electrical demand (a) only, applying the factors from Table 19b. - f.
+Calculate monthly emissions for useful electrical generation only (d), applying the relevant factors for PV (Table 19c).
 Noting that where generation includes other than by PV, this should be counted before PV (e.g. prioritise the 'same' factors). - g.
-Calculate the monthly emissions and PE for energy totals from all other fuels consumed using, applying the factors from Table 19a. - h.
-Calculate the net monthly total for emissions and PE as, in both cases, e-f+g. - 101.
-The annual sum of the net monthly totals for emissions and primary energy, once divided by the total floor area of the building are presented as the Target Emission Rate and the Target Primary Energy Rate.
+Calculate the monthly emissions for energy totals from all other fuels consumed using, applying the factors from Table 19a. - h.
+Calculate the net monthly totals for emissions as, in both cases, e-f+g. - i.
+Repeat the above process, without the application of emission factors, to calculate the net monthly totals for energy demand. - 103.
+The annual sum of the net monthly totals for emissions and delivered energy, once divided by the total floor area of the building are presented as the Target Emission Rate and the Target Delivered Energy Rate.
 If, for either Rate, this is calculated to be less than zero, the value shall be set to zero.